element36-io/ebics-java-service/README.md

 Main differences with this fork from ebics-java-client form uwemaurrer:

 - Fixed vulnerabilities of bouncycastle and log4j
-- Support for new commands used in Switzerland.
+- Support for new commands used in Switzerland
-- Jar file in maven central repository.
+- Jar file in maven central repository
 - Docker image is automatically built from master branch on Dockerhub.
 - Changed documentation for usage with docker